Robert F. Kennedy: Early life

 Kennedy was raised at the Kennedy Compound in Hyannis Port, Massachusetts; La Querida in Palm Beach, Florida; and Bronxville, New York; as well as London, where his father served as the U.S. ambassador to the Court of St James's from 1938 to 1940.
 When the Kennedy family returned to the United States just before the outbreak of World War II in Europe, Robert was shipped off to an assortment of boarding schools in New England: St. Paul's, a Protestant school in Concord, New Hampshire; Portsmouth Priory, a Benedictine Catholic school in Portsmouth, Rhode Island; then, in September 1942, to Milton Academy, a preparatory school near Boston in Milton, Massachusetts, for 11th and 12th grades.
 Kennedy graduated from Milton in May 1944.
 Kennedy later said that, during childhood, he was "going to different schools, always having to make new friends, and that I was very awkward ... [a]nd I was pretty quiet most of the time.
 And I didn't mind being alone."

 At Milton Academy, Kennedy met and became friends with David Hackett.
 Hackett admired Kennedy's determination to bypass his shortcomings, and remembered him redoubling his efforts whenever something did not come easy to him, which included athletics, studies, success with girls, and popularity.
 Hackett remembered the two of them as "misfits", a commonality that drew him to Kennedy, along with an unwillingness to conform to how others acted even if doing so meant not being accepted.
 He had an early sense of virtue; he disliked dirty jokes and bullying, once stepping in when an upperclassman tried bothering a younger student.
 The headmaster at Milton would later summarize that he was a "very intelligent boy, quiet and shy, but not outstanding, and he left no special mark on Milton".

-As a teenager, Kennedy secured a clerking job at the same East Boston bank where his father had once worked.
-Kennedy was bored by the drudgery, though he enjoyed taking the Boston subway and encountering, for the first time, "common folk".
-He began to notice inequity in the wider world.
-On a trip to the family's home in Hyannis Port, Kennedy began questioning his father about the poverty he glimpsed from the train window.
-"Couldn't something be done about the poor people living in those bleak tenements?" he asked.
+As a teenager, Kennedy worked as a clerk at the Columbia Trust Company in East Boston, a bank his father had once presided over.
+While Kennedy found the daily office routine tedious, he enjoyed commuting on the Boston subway, which provided his first sustained contact with those he termed "common folk".
+His duties included collecting rent from Boston tenement houses, an experience biographers note exposed him to the conditions of urban poverty, including observations of large families living in overcrowded, poorly ventilated flats and residents sleeping on fire escapes.